On topological graphs with at most four crossings per edge: Proof of Theorem

 \underline{Case 2:} $ch_1(f) = 2/3$, $ch_3(f)=0$ and $ch_5(f) < 0$.
 That is, $f$ contributes $1/3$ units of charge to exactly two $1$-triangles in Step~3.
 Recall that we assume without loss of generality that $f$ sends $1/3$ units of charge to $t_1$ in Step~1.
 By symmetry, it is enough to consider the cases that the edges through which $f$ contributes charge in Step~3 are $e_2$ and $e_3$, $e_2$ and $e_4$, $e_2$ and $e_0$, and $e_3$ and $e_4$.

 \underline{Subcase 2.1:} $f$ contributes charge through $e_2$ and $e_3$ in Step~3.
-It follows from Proposition~\ref{prop:e_1-e_2} and the maximum number of crossings per edge that the wedge of $t_3$ contains exactly one $0$-quadrilateral and the wedge of $t_2$ contains one or two $0$-quadrilaterals.
-If the wedge of $t_2$ contains exactly one quadrilateral, then by Proposition~\ref{prop:e_1-e_2-step3} $f_2$ contributes at least $1/3$ units of charge to $f$ and thus $ch_6(f) \geq 0$.
+It follows from Proposition~\ref{prop:e_1-e_2} and the maximum number of crossings per edge that the wedge of $t_3$ contains exactly one $0$-quadrilateral, the wedge of $t_1$ contains no $0$-quadrilaterals and the wedge of $t_2$ contains one or two $0$-quadrilaterals.
 If the wedge of $t_2$ contains two $0$-quadrilaterals, then it follows that the size of $f_0$ is at least four and this face is incident to $A_1$ and $A_2$ (see Figure~\ref{fig:1-in-1-3-in-3c}).